philippwesche/chewlang/README.md

 * Follow *number*
   * This appends the extract at *number* to the list of files (pages) to be read and processed.

-## Checking your working using previews
-Reframe and Locating are previewable instructions.
-We've already discussed Reframe, above.

-Leaving Locating as the last line of your file makes Chew display the lines around your line of focus, at the first occurrence within the file.
-In this way, Chew helps you pick your processing target(s) from within your defined Locating context.

-In terms of developing a great user experience especially in the context of an integrated development environment (IDE), having commands provide such previews is a huge added value feature for Chew.
-Specifically, a line could be selected in the IDE and an excerpt of the chew script executed up to that line, for debugging and without altering the contents of your chew file.
-Live updates as you type are also possible by the same mechanism.

 ## Advanced topic: Dealing with non-repeated or missing data
 As long as you follow one simple rule, Chew can automatically fill in missing data for you based on what was previously captured.
 This is useful when using sources that aggregate data under headings, like listing some apple varieties under the heading "Apple" and then listing pear varieties under the heading "Pear", but we'd like to capture whether a variety was an apple or a pear.
 As long as data is captured in the order in which it appears in the source document (i.e. we instruct Chew to capture the heading on a line above the line where we instruct Chew to capture the data underneath the heading), Chew can correctly assign fruit type to variety, in this example, even though the data is not repeated on the page.
 To do this, we use the syntax *Recall default*, which is an option for a *Taking* context.
 Again, this will only work if your capture instructions match the order in which data appears on the page.
 This should ensure equal column lengths, and Chew will warn if this is not the case.